Canadian Senate expenses scandal: Criminal charges

-Duffy's Trial
+Duffy's trial

 Duffy's trial began on April 7, 2015, at the Ontario Court of Justice in Ottawa.
 He pleaded not guilty to all 31 charges.
 Charles Vaillancourt, who was the presiding judge in the case, found Duffy not guilty on all 31 charges.
 The Crown decided not to appeal, saying that Crown's right of appeal is limited to errors of law.

 Pamela Wallin

-Senate Investigation
+Senate investigation

 Wallin's travel expense claims came under investigation in November 2012 because she had an "unusual travel pattern".
-When travelling between her declared primary residence in Saskatchewan and Ottawa, Wallin often stopped over in Toronto, and was claiming the Toronto leg as part of her expenses.
+When travelling between her declared primary residence in Saskatchewan and Ottawa, Wallin often stopped over in Toronto and claimed the Toronto leg as part of her expenses.
 A senator may claim travel expenses only if parliamentary business is being conducted at the travel destination.

 Preliminary findings indicated "a pattern of claiming Senate expenses on personal or other business unrelated to the Senate, including boards she sits on."
 Wallin earned approximately $1 million in stock options and fees while on corporate boards since her appointment as senator.
 A Postmedia News analysis indicated Wallin was ranked second highest in overall spending at $369,593 behind recently retired Conservative Senator Gerry St. Germain, who spent $378,292 during the same period.

-Deloitte determined that travel claims totaling $390,182 were appropriate under Senate practice, $121,348 were not appropriate and should be reimbursed, and $20,978 were questionable and subject to interpretation by the Senate Steering Committee.
+Deloitte determined that travel claims totalling $390,182 were appropriate under Senate practice, $121,348 were not appropriate and should be reimbursed, and $20,978 were questionable and subject to interpretation by the Senate Steering Committee.

 Although Wallin did not meet two of the four "indicators" of primary residence (provincial health card and tax return), and had not provided sufficient information as to voting location, Deloitte concluded that her primary residence, as declared, was in Saskatchewan.
-This was based on travel pattern, no privately owned property in Ottawa for a significant period of time, and time in Ottawa being almost exclusively for Senate business.
+This was based on travel patterns, no privately owned property in Ottawa for a significant period of time, and time in Ottawa being almost exclusively for Senate business.